Skip to main content

 Why Join PVN?

-We connect patients, families, and caregivers who are passionate about improving BC’s health care system with health care teams who want to learn from their experiences.
+We connect you with health care teams who want to learn from your experiences.
 Along the way, you will:

 If you seek to address a specific gap or concern that you have witnessed or experienced in the health care system, please contact the Patient Care Quality Office in your health region.